Are Dairy Products Good For You?

 I was talking to a nutritionist as I like to do because I will see eye to eye with them if they keep up to date with their information.
 Anyway, this nutritionist I was chatting with told me she was able to get rid of her asthma through diet.
 I thought that was awesome so I asked her how exactly she did it.
 Not shockingly, she explained that she eliminated dairy products and her asthma went away.

 Dairy is a very common allergen that causes a lot of people various issues.
 Therefore, here are my top 10 reasons why dairy products cause issues for us.
-Afterwards, feel free to contact me with any questions and comments below.
+Afterward, feel free to contact me with any questions and comments below.

 1. THE PROCESSING OF DAIRY PRODUCTS